horizontalsystems/horizontalsystems.github.io/index.md

 - The Investors collectively get absolute control over the raised capital and company’s cashflow.
 They pay the bills and control team's salary for the development work.
 They’re even able to dissolve the company, if there is a need for it.
 - The Development Team controls the software development aspects and in-return receive salary from investor-controlled funds.

-We aim to integrate moneazation features into every decentralized product we develop.
-The apps will includes various extra paid features on top of the standard functionality.
-Unlocking these features will cost some money (charged in crypto) that would  deposited (in real time) to unchangeable investor-controlled smart contract which is designed to store profits from all released products.
+We aim to integrate monetization features into every decentralized product we develop.
+The apps will include various extra paid features on top of the standard functionality.
+Unlocking these features will cost some money (charged in crypto) that would be directly deposited (in real time) to unchangeable investor-controlled smart contract which is designed to store and distribute profits from all released products.